NaveenKumar212/Alexiis/SETUP.md

 1. Open your web browser
 2. Go to: **http://localhost:3000**
-3. You should see the Greta AI homepage! 🎉
+3. You should see the Alexis homepage! 🎉

 ---